dreamteamrepos/bashellite-providers/providers.d/reposync/README.md

 For the wrapper function(s) that actually calls the provider's executable, please see `provider_wrapper.sh`.

 For general information about providers, please see the main `README.md` for this entire repository.

+NOTE: Reposync provider requires the crudini package as a dependency.